vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 I find two issues that those tutorials are not going to cover.
 I am going to give you the solutions to those issues.

 First, after you execute `git init` command without setting up a default branch, you will get a long output.
 It is going to tell you that your default branch name is `master`.
-I recommend changing your default branch name to `main`.
+Change your default branch name to `main`.
 The term "master" can be problematic because it refers to a master (the owner of your repository) and slaves (other people who contribute to your repository).

 ```bash
 git config --global init.defaultBranch main